fmetivier/OpenPattern/docs/source/FromScratch.rst

 A few comments are in order.
-In general, and even if many variations exist the clothing patterns are presented with a frontal part and a dorsal part.
-Our skirt will therefore have a pattern for the front (front) and the back (back).
+In general, and even if many variations exist, the clothing patterns are presented with a frontal part  and a dorsal part.
+Our skirt will therefore have a pattern for the front and the back.
 This explains the presence of two dictionaries and two lists of points for the polygon of each of the elements of the pattern (lines 55 to 72).

-Note how the measurements are called ``mfs.m["knee_height_height"]`` for example which returns the height knee size corresponding to the size called when creating the ``mfs`` pattern.
-The list of measures available according to the sizes and sources is discussed in more detail in §\`4.1 <#par:sizes>`__
+Note how the measurements are called ``mfs.m["hauteur_taille_genou"]`` for example which returns the length between waist and knees corresponding to the size called when creating the ``mfs`` pattern.
+The list of measures available according to the sizes and sources is discussed in more detail in the Size section.

 A garment is designed with an ease that must be given in beginning of drawing.
-Here we take an ease of 8cm for the whole of the boss (17).
+Here we take an ease of 8cm for the whole of the pattern (17).
 The toe depth often also depends on the size and the age of the model.
 For 8 years at Chiappetta [@Chiappetta1999] we have a 7.25 cm clamp (16).
 The lines from 19 to 35 make it possible to draw the main points of the outline of the skirt.
-Lines 39 and 41 allow you to create two points that will not appear but are important. these are control points for drawing the curve of the side.
+Lines 39 and 41 allow you to create two points that will not appear but are important.
+These are control points for drawing the skirt  side curve.
 Indeed the curve goes from the waist line to the hip line.
-Chiappetta doesn't bother to say how to do it because with a pistol it is obvious (try to see and you will understand).
-By cons for a spline and in general in computer science you need everything explain to the program which only does what it is told to do (this is not a neural network!).
+Chiappetta doesn't bother to say how to do it because with a *pistolet*  it is obvious (try to see and you will understand).
+By contrast for a spline and in general in computer science you need to explain everything to the program which only does what it is told to do.
 We must therefore define the midpoint from the hip line (39) then a point located 1 cm above which will allow a vertical fall of the curve at the point of the hips (41).
 These two points added to the point of size H or G are enough to draw a curve for the half front and half back (43-46).
-The sequel does not pose no problem now: added pliers, saved points and positions that define each half-skirt polygon, adding the comments and finally drawing!
-This pattern can be printed in size real and directly used for a straight skirt of an 8 year old girl.
+The sequel does not pose any further problem now: added pliers, saved points and positions that define each half-skirt polygon, adding the comments and finally drawing!
+This pattern can be printed in real size and directly used for a straight skirt of an 8 year old girl.

-Just missing the belt that you could achieve very easily now (we'll come to that later don't worry)!
+Only the belt is missing but that you can achieve very easily now !